FelipeGus/xcodeTemplates/README.md

 # Xcode File Templates
 A repository to organize the templates I daily use when working with Xcode.

-Feel free to use/modify any of them 😄!
+Feel free to fork and use/modify any of them 😄!

 If you see any improvement/error just submit a PR.